 APPLICANT PROFILE

 Fiscal Year of Funding: 2021

 Organization Name:

 Address:

 ZIP + 4:

 Dun & Bradstreet # (DUNS):

 Project Title:

 Project Period Dates (Begin/End Dates):

 Requested Amount: \$

 AUTHORIZED OFFICIAL:

 Name:

 Title:

 Telephone:

 Email:

-Email:

-Email: PROJECT DIRECTOR: FINANCIAL OFFICER:
+PROJECT DIRECTOR: FINANCIAL OFFICER:

-FINANCIAL OFFICER: Name:

-PROJECT DIRECTOR:

-PROJECT DIRECTOR: Name: Name:
+Name: Name:

-PROJECT DIRECTOR: Name: Title: Name: Title:
+Title: Title:

-PROJECT DIRECTOR: Name: Title: Phone: Email: Application is made for a grant under the above-mention for the purpose stated herein.
-Funds awarded pursuant to funds or other resources that would otherwise have been Name: Title: Phone: Email: ted program to the District of Columbia in the amount of and this application will not be used to supplant or replace

-PROJECT DIRECTOR: Name: Title: Phone: Email: Application is made for a grant under the above-mention for the purpose stated herein.
-Funds awarded pursuant to funds or other resources that would otherwise have been Name: Title: Phone: Email: red program to the District of Columbia in the amount of and this application will not be used to supplant or replace made available for the same services.
-I certify that this

-PROJECT DIRECTOR: Name: Title: Phone: Email: Application is made for a grant under the above-mention for the purpose stated herein.
-Funds awarded pursuant to funds or other resources that would otherwise have been Name: Title: Phone: Email: red program to the District of Columbia in the amount of and this application will not be used to supplant or replace made available for the same services.
-I certify that this
+Phone: Phone:

+Email: Email:

-PROJECT DIRECTOR: Name: Title: Phone: Email: Application is made for a grant under the above-mention for the purpose stated herein.
-Funds awarded pursuant to funds or other resources that would otherwise have been application, if awarded, will conform to the conditions set Name: Title: Phone: Email: red program to the District of Columbia in the amount of and this application will not be used to supplant or replace made available for the same services.
-I certify that this
+Application is made for a grant under the above-mentioned program to the District of Columbia in the amount of and for the purpose stated herein.
+Funds awarded pursuant to this application will not be used to supplant or replace funds or other resources that would otherwise have been made available for the same services.
+I certify that this application, if awarded, will conform to the conditions set forth by the Office of Victim Services and Justice Grants.

+Printed Name of Authorized Official

+Signature of Authorized Official Date